 The #lighthack project is centered around Arduino-based hardware devices that users assemble from scratch.
 The Arduino connects via a USB COM port and then communicates via OSC with ETC's Eos software.

-Eos supports this functionality on Win7e-based consoles and ETCnomad for Windows in software version 2.6.1 and newer.
-ETCnomad for Mac support is targeted for the near future.
+Eos supports this functionality on Win7e-based consoles and ETCnomad for Windows in software version 2.6.1 and newer, and on ETCnomad for Mac in software version 2.7.0 and newer.
 Support for XPe-based consoles or ETCnomad on Windows XP is not planned for this project.
 Many XPe-based consoles can be upgraded to Win7e to make them compatible with #lighthack.

 test tools/usb_testThis is the first Arduino sketch to load - it helps to ensure that the Arduino is communicating successfully with Eos.
 This is also a good point to return to if you want to re-confirm the Arduino-Eos connection later on.
 Software is loaded using the Arduino web or desktop software.